akihikodaki/cld3-ruby/README.md

 request at https://github.com/akihikodaki/cld3-ruby/pulls.
 Your contribution would be appreciated by other users and recorded with Git.

+## Versioning

+The version has 3 parts: major, minor, and patch.
+They are joined with . as delimiters in the order.

+The increment of the major version and the minor version indicates it can involve any change.

+The increment of the patch version indicates there is no change of the supported languages and no change of the existing APIs except `CLD3::Unstable`.

 ## Contact

 To ask questions or report issues please open issues at